n1rjal/n1cs/content/posts/jsonb in pg/index.md

   - pg_json.png

 ---
 Postgres is a SQL database.
 It is powerful and I have written various other articles in postgres and its optimization.

+{{<preview
+    link="/tags/postgres/"
+    description="Learn on various topics about postgres and sql as a whole" image="/postgres.svg"
+>}}

 After covering topics like temporary tables, which I used in production, I am yet again covering another trick that I have utilized to make the database query efficient.

 ![postgresql jsonb types and its daily use](img/Untitled.webp)